-I like that Justwealth has an entire page dedicated to their pricing details.
-Their fees are visible, clear and upfront.
-The main fee structure is not hidden in small-print or invisible tabs, and this tells you something about their transparency.
+I like that Justwealth has an entire page dedicated to its pricing details.
+Their fees are visible, clear, and upfront.
+The main fee structure is not hidden in small-print or invisible tabs, which tells you something about their transparency.

 Wondering how much you can save in fees when you invest using Justwealth?
 See the sample chart below:

-Compared with active mutual funds and their average MER of 2.20%, you are saving up to 1.55% in fees per year with Justwealth!
+Compared with active equity mutual funds and their average MER of 1.98%, you are saving up to 1.48% in fees per year with Justwealth.

 Justwealth vs. Wealthsimple